bemasc/pseudorandom-ctls/draft-cpbs-pseudorandom-ctls.md

 Note: This requires that CTLSPlaintext records always have length at least `hdr_length + tag_length`.
 This condition is automatically true in most configurations.

 > TODO: How should we actually form the tweaks?
-Assuming they need to be fixed-length, can we avoid using a hash?
+Do they need to be fixed-length?
 Should we add some kind of chaining, within a stream or binding ServerHello to ClientHello?

 ### With Datagram Transports